Queen Elizabeth II Building: Living wall

 In September 2020, Prasad Panda, the Minister of Infrastructure during the Premiership of Jason Kenney said that the annual maintenance costs of the living wall amounted to $70,000.
 Panda announced that the living wall would be removed and "replaced with sculptures as part of an ongoing upgrade of the heating, ventilation and air-conditioning system."
 By the end of November, ahead of schedule, the wall had been dismantled because of a bug infestation.

 Additional changes

-When they renovations were made in 2014, it was not anticipated that, by 2017, there would be four independent MLAs sitting as single members, who would need separate offices in the federal building.
+When the renovations were made in 2014, it was not anticipated that, by 2017, there would be four independent MLAs, who would need separate offices in the federal building.
 Independent MLAs included Derek Fildebrandt who resigned from the UCP, Alberta Liberal MLA David Swann, Progressive Conservative MLA Richard Starke, who chose to not join the UCP, and Alberta Party MLA Greg Clark.
-Independent MLS were often given the "smoking room" in the Alberta Legislature Annex Building as an office space.
+Independent MLAs were often given the "smoking room" in the Alberta Legislature Annex Building as an office space.